Cesarla/beard-book/statements/render_statement.md

 # Render Statement

-Let's say we have a template named "some-template" which looks like this:
+Let's say we have a template named `some-template` which looks like this:

 ```html
 Hello {{ name }}!
 Your age is {{ age }}!